diegogurpegui/cryptonotes/README.md

 ## Web tool
 The web tool is a user friendly version.
-For the moment, it is located under http://diegogurpegui.com/cryptonotes/ (WARNING: )
+For the moment, it is located under https://diegogurpegui.com/cryptonotes/ (WARNING: even if the encryption functions are able to run offline, the site uses 3rd party library in order to create a more rich user experience)